rokubun/jason-docs/docs/manual.md

 #### Position files (kml)

-For convenience, the positions are conveted to [KML format](https://developers.google.com/kml/documentation/) and included in the ZIP package as well.
+For convenience, the positions are converted to [KML format](https://developers.google.com/kml/documentation/) and included in the ZIP package as well.
 These files can be easily opened using tools such as [Google Earth](http://www.google.com/earth), just double-click on the files and the application will open the file.